FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/nexus-validation.md

 ## Other approaches (not part of pynxtools)

-Aside from the tools we developed within FAIRmat, the [official NeXus website](https://manual.nexusformat.org/validation.html) lists additional programs for the validation of NeXus files:
+Aside from the tools we develop within FAIRmat, the [official NeXus website](https://manual.nexusformat.org/validation.html) lists additional programs for the validation of NeXus files:

 1. [cnxvalidate: NeXus validation tool written in C](https://github.com/nexusformat/cnxvalidate)
 2. [punx: Python Utilities for NeXus HDF5 files](https://github.com/prjemian/punx)
 3. [nexpy/nxvalidate: A python API for validating NeXus file](https://github.com/nexpy/nxvalidate)

-We will not discuss the details of these programs here, but you can find some information about the in the how-to guide linked above.
+We will not discuss the details of these programs here, but you can find some information about them when following these links.